open-contracting-extensions/ocds_procedure_extension/README.md

-# Procurement method modalities 0.3.0
+# Procedure 0.4.0

-This extension adds a field for information on the modalities of procurement methods in order to decribe the procedure.
+This extension adds a block to decribe the procedure.

 ## Usage